daniarustom/RGB_LED/README.md

 # RGB_LED
-Turning on an RGB LED with potentiometers
+Turning on an RGB LED with potentiometers and a switch